EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

     return s.get_data()
 ```

-Here's the function that reads the file and uses the HTML tags stripping class:
+Here’s the function that reads the file and uses the HTML tags stripping class:

 ```python
 def get_jokes():